siberianfox/tinygwiki/Connecting-TinyG.md

 First, turn the power back off.
 Never connect or disconnect anything (except possibly USB) with the power on.

 ### Synthetos Connector Kit
 For all v7 and above TinyG's no longer need ANY stepper motor connector packs.
-If you have a TinyG v6 or below the connector pack below is the easiest way to connect your stepper motors to TinyG is to use the [Synthetos Stepper Motor Connector Pack](https://www.synthetos.com/webstore/index.php/stepper-motor-connector-pack.html)

 ### Find the Coil Pairs
 The first thing you need to do is make sure you know which wires are connected to the same coil.